Book TravelContact

 S-Bahn, U-Bahn and Trams | Subway and Metro lines

 I find public transport cheap and affordable if you are on budget travel.
 Travel around Germany is much affordable if you are travelling in groups.
 Since Germans prefer family and friends and want you to spend more time with them.
-The German Government has offers for people who travel in groups.
-This includes a one-day travel pass and weekly travel pass.
+The German Government has Index.shtml This includes a one-day travel pass and weekly travel pass.

 So, the S-Bahn and U-Bahn are local trains in Germany (metro), which you will find in every major cities of Germany.
 The train numbers are like S1, S2, S3, S4, U1, U2, U3, U4.
 These trains in Germany are a great option for you to cover cities like Frankfurt or Munich or Berlin.